 Azcona v.
 Pharmacy Plus – Misfilled Prescription

 Suzanne represents a little boy who was temporarily blinded then hospitalized twice because his pharmacy compounded his prescription medication improperly.
 The pharmacy that filled the boy’s prescription added more than seven times the amount of medication into the bottle they sold to his mom.
 When the pharmacy learned how potent the medication was, they tried to cover up the error.
-Case is pending.
+Case settled for a confidential amount.

 Smith v.
 Bayer – Yaz Birth Control

 Suzanne represents a teenage girl who took Yaz birth control pills to help clear her acne.
 After taking the pills for a little over a year, this otherwise healthy teenage girl was hospitalized for more than a week with a pulmonary embolism – a dangerous blood clot in her lung.
 It has been determined that the blood clot was a direct result of taking Yaz.
-Case is pending.
+Case settled for a confidential amount.

 General Personal Injury Cases